ethereumproject/volunteer/README.md

 # Volunteering

 Are you interested in volunteering your time to help the development of Ethereum Classic?
-Post in the issues section, tell us about yourself and we will try to help you find a place you can help.
+Post in the issues section, tell us about yourself and we will try to help you find a place you can contribute to Ethereum Classic development.
 This is a decentralized project run by volunteers.

+If you are interested in community organizing, you can find more information about volunteering with other community organizers here: https://github.com/ethereumclassic

 ## Structure

 I propose we operate our development in a similar fashion to Angel volunteer system found at CCC events.
 Existing volunteers will do their best to help new volunteers, but there is no strict leadership heirachy.
-Instead of a chain of command, I propose we operate on a merit system, you are judged only on your code contributions, not your age, race, gender, sex or anything else, just the code you commit.
-Donations received will be fairly distributed among active volunteers.
+Instead of a chain of command, I propose we operate on a merit system, you are judged only on your code & discussion contributions, not your age, race, gender, sex or anything else, just the code you commit.
+You do not even need to own any Ethereum classic, if you have a good idea or a well reasoned contribution, that is all that matters.
+Any donations received will be fairly distributed among active volunteers.

 If you see anything that needs to be fixed and you are capable, please fix it.
 Create a local fork, make the change and submit a pull